openhab/openhab-docs/developers/bindings/index.md

 - `getRemovalGracePeriodSeconds` (OPTIONAL) - Returns an additional grace period delay in seconds before the device will be removed from the Inbox.
     This method is called when the discovery service is about to remove a Thing from the Inbox.
     Some bindings handle devices that can sometimes be a bit late in sending their 'ssdp:alive' notifications even though they have not really gone offline.
-    This means that the device is repeatedly removed from, and (re)added to, the Inbox To prevent this, a binding may OPTIONALLY implement this method to specify an additional delay period (grace period) to wait before the device is removed from the Inbox.
+    This means that the device is repeatedly removed from, and (re)added to, the Inbox.
+    To prevent this, a binding may OPTIONALLY implement this method to specify an additional delay period (grace period) to wait before the device is removed from the Inbox.

 The following example shows the implementation of the UPnP discovery participant for the Hue binding, the `HueBridgeDiscoveryParticipant`.